 Fresno Council of Governments has been requested by the cities of Fowler, Selma, Kingsburg, and the County of Fresno to oversee the design phase of the Golden State Corridor Project.
 The project extends over 14.1 miles from just south of American Avenue to Mission Street (in Kingsburg).
+For a project vicinity map, click HERE.
 The multijurisdictional area of the project passes through the cities of Fowler, Selma, and Kingsburg, and the unincorporated areas under the responsibility of the County of Fresno, but within the Sphere of Influence of one of the three cities.
-Improvements along the length of the Corridor will include economic analysis, infrastructure improvements, pavement rehabilitation, drainage facilities, traffic signals, bicycle lanes and pedestrian/bicycle paths, landscaping, and other hardscape improvements.
+Improvements along the length of the Corridor will include economic analysis, infrastructure improvements, pavement rehabilitation, drainage facilities, traffic signals, bicycle lanes, sidewalks, landscaping, and other hardscape improvements.
 The goal of this project is to revitalize the Corridor, enhance economic development, and improve Corridor safety for both commercial purposes as well as local drivers.
 The construction phase will be administered by the Fresno County Transportation Authority.
 Funding for the Golden State Corridor Improvements has been made available in the Measure “C” Sales Tax Extension, passed by the voters of Fresno County in 2006.

 Final Engineering Phase

 This phase of the project will deliver design documents that will facilitate the construction of the planned project.
-Having started in late Spring of 2016, it is anticipated that this phase will be completed by the Spring of 2019.
+Having started in late Spring of 2016, it is anticipated that this phase will be completed by the Summer of 2021.

-If you have any questions, please contact the Fresno COG Project Manager Peggy Arnest at 559.724.9218 or email@example.com
+If you have any questions, please contact the Fresno COG Project Manager Pankaj Joshi